jkrshw/jessek-blog/content/Posts/simple-victories.md

 The idea being, it's easy to remember the failures throughout the year and let the good things slip by.
 For me it was about self confidence and an increased willingness to praise myself for small achievements.

-Here are my 2015 achivements with a bit of added commentary:
+Here are my 2015 achievements with a bit of added commentary:

 	Jan 5
 	Tracked down a jQuery annoyance and developed a solution.